WorldBank-Transport/DRIVER/doc/domain-management.md

 This document describes how one can manage a domain name with more specific information on how to use [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html).

+Instructions are provided for using Route 53, but DRIVER DNS can be configured using many different DNS providers.
+The necessary steps will be similar to what is required for Route 53.

 ## DNS

 Domain registration involves a _registrant_, the person or organization registering the domain name.
 The _registrant_ must work with a _registrar_, an organization accredited by [ICANN](https://www.icann.org/) to sell domain names.
 After the domain is purchased, the _registry_ then stores the information in their database and in a public [WHOIS](https://whois.icann.org/en/dns-and-whois-how-it-works) database.